-Let’s face it, we’re guys and we love food!
+Let’s face it, we’re human and we love food!
 That’s a good thing.
 Being on a diet to lose those unwanted pounds is not about starving yourself or only eating a bunch of stuff you don’t like.
 It’s about making better choices and incorporating foods that are good for you, yet still enjoyable.
 The word “diet” doesn’t mean keep eating less and less, your diet is simply the sum total of what you eat each day.
-All you need to do is make your day to day diet one that allows you to reach your goals.
+All you need to do is make your day-to-day diet one that allows you to reach your goals.

 The first step is simple.
 Write down everything you eat and drink each day for 5-7 days along with the times.
 You have to create an awareness of what you’re actually doing before you can improve it.
 If you can see the problems then you can solve them.

 Once you have your food log, look it over and note those obvious items that are holding you back.
 This doesn’t mean you can never have them again, but the pizza and cookies and ice cream and donuts and alcohol and chips can all add up to be a problem.
 Your food logs will tell you how much you’re having.
 Your body will tell you if that is too much.

 Next you want add structure.
 You want to space your meals out relatively evenly throughout the day for better digestion and assimilation of the nutrients.
 Try to eat 4-6 meals each day, eating every 3-4 hours or so.
 Going long periods without eating can play with your blood sugar levels and create cravings, making it more likely that you will grab something less than desirable.
 By eating on schedule when possible you put yourself in control.

 A proper diet is not about caloric restriction, it’s about giving your body the right amount of quality nutrients for maximum energy, recovery, body composition control, and metabolic activity.
 Even when trying to get leaner you always want to diet on as many calories as possible.
 It’s simply a much better approach for lasting long-term success.